 The national terrorism threat

-The current threat level is: PROBABLE
+The current threat level is: POSSIBLE

 Credible intelligence, assessed by security agencies to represent a plausible scenario, indicates that individuals or groups have developed both an intent and capability to conduct a terrorist attack in Australia.